BBai-Tips/bbai/CONVENTIONS.md

 ## IMPORTANT NOTE FOR ASSISTANT

-Refer to LLM_INSTRUCTIONS.md as needed for guidance on project-specific files and their purposes.
+Refer to `docs/LLM_INSTRUCTIONS.md` as needed for guidance on project-specific files and their purposes.
 This file (CONVENTIONS.md) will always be available in the chat context, but other files should be requested when their specific information is required.

-DO NOT MAKE ANY CODE CHANGES UNTIL EXPLICITLY ASKED TO DO SO.
-The coding assistant will prompt for code changes.
-Respect those instructions but wait until explicitly told to write code.

 ## Project Overview
-BBai is a versatile project that provides REST API and CLI tools to modify and enhance a wide range of text-based projects using LLM technology.
-Inspired by the `aider` tool, BBai is designed to work with various text formats including, but not limited to:
+BBai is a versatile project that provides REST API, CLI tools, and BUI browser interface to modify and enhance a wide range of text-based projects using LLM technology.
+BBai is designed to work with various text formats including, but not limited to:

 - Programming code in any language
 - Prose and documentation